texhex/Xteq5/README.md

-TestUtil
+About TestUtil
 ========

 <img src="https://github.com/texhex/testutil/raw/master/images/testutil_small.png" alt="TestUtil logo" title="TestUtil" align="right" style="max-width:100%;" />

 A known issues testing framework, powered by PowerShell scripts.

 Why you want to use it: Computer systems today are complex.
 Some years ago, if software A did not run, the reason was “A requires B and B is not installed”.
-Today it’s more like “A does not run because B is not working as the value C in D is not set which should have been done by E”.
+Today it’s more like “A does not run because B is not working as the value C in D is not set by E”.

 Using TestUtil, you could now write PowerShell scripts that test A, B, C, D and E. The generated HTML report will then inform you if, and what, isn’t right.
 From that time on, you don’t have to remember this case anymore.
-If another system has a problem, just run TestUtil again and you will be informed in seconds.
+Just run TestUtil again and you will be informed in seconds.

+This procedure can lead to cost savings if you have separated 1st and 2nd level support teams.
+The 1st level support can check with TestUtil if the problem is already known and fix it without escalating to 2nd level.
+This means higher first call resolution rates for 1st level and less tickets for 2nd level.

 **EARLY RELEASE WARNING:** TestUtil is still under heavy development.
 Running scripts will work fine, but it does not include a lot of them out of the box.
 It's nearly useless at this time for "normal" home users, but ready for administrators that plan to utilize it for custom scripts.